 Criminal Defence for Match-Fixing and Sports Corruption

 Match-fixing is one of the most active focuses of current sports criminal law.
 Sports corruption, typified in article 286 bis of the Criminal Code, sanctions the promise, offer or receipt of benefit in exchange for altering the result or development of a competition.
-Typical subjects are athletes, referees, coaches, managers and technical staff, but the type also extends to whoever offers the benefit from outside the sports environment, frequently linked to betting organizations.
+Typical subjects are athletes, referees, coaches, managers and technical staff, but the type also extends to whoever offers the benefit from outside the sports environment, frequently linked to betting organisations.

 Legal Framework of Art.
 286 bis CP

 Corruption in sport falls within the corruption among private individuals of Art.
 286 bis CP, with the specific provision that punishes directors, administrators, athletes, referees or judges who, by themselves or through an intermediary, receive, request or accept an unjustified benefit or advantage with the aim of deliberately and fraudulently predetermining or altering the result of a sporting event or competition of special economic or sporting relevance.
 The reproach reaches both the passive side (whoever receives) and the active side (whoever offers or promises), in accordance with Art.
 286 quater CP for aggravated cases.
-It is an offense of anticipated consummation: the corrupt pact aimed at altering the competition is enough, without it being necessary that the result actually comes to be manipulated.
+It is an offence of anticipated consummation: the corrupt pact aimed at altering the competition is enough, without it being necessary that the result actually comes to be manipulated.

 Match-Fixing Modalities